Acute respiratory distress syndrome (ARDS) is a potentially fatal condition where the lungs cannot provide enough oxygen to the body's vital organs.

-The symptoms of ARDS typically appear between one and three days after the trauma, injury, or severe pneumonia.
+ARDS symptoms typically appear between one and three days after the trauma, injury, or severe pneumonia.
 It may become life-threatening when there is widespread inflammation of the lungs, which may begin in just one lung, but eventually, it would affect both.

-When the fluid accumulates in the alveoli, they lose their ability to oxygenate the blood and get rid of carbon dioxide.
-In patients with ARDS, they may start having severe shortness of breath, muscle fatigue, general weakness, low blood pressure, rapid and shallow breathing, drowsiness or confusion, feeling faint, dry and hacking cough, headaches, and fever.
+When the fluid accumulates in the alveoli, they lose their ability to oxygenate the blood and eliminate carbon dioxide.
+Patients with ARDS may start having severe shortness of breath, muscle fatigue, general weakness, low blood pressure, rapid and shallow breathing, drowsiness or confusion, feeling faint, dry and hacking cough, headaches, and fever.